 Joe only agrees to the job as it will allow him to pay off his debt to Dukas, and get out of Timbuktu.
 As the men set out, we quickly learn that Paul is obsessed with his father’s disappearance over a treasure he found at a lost city in the middle of the Saharan Desert.

-The night before they leave, Paul charms a disreputable woman named Dita.
-She quickly developes a crush on him because he looks past her seedy live she’s lived.
+The night before they leave, Paul charms a disreputable woman named Dita (Sophia Loren).
+She quickly develops a crush on him because he looks past her seedy live she’s lived.
 Dita tries to join the expedition, but Joe refuses due to them not having adequate supplies for her.
 However, on the first day, Dita hitches a ride with a local caravan who drop her off on the two men’s journey.

 Along the way, tensions mount as the men both fall for Dita, and Dita falls for both of them.
 As their water supply dwindles, Joe wants to turn around, but when he and Paul argue about it, Dita dumps out the little water they have because she believes Paul when he says his father wrote about an oasis by some white cliffs which leads to the lost city.